The Scuba Schools Group

 The Pacific Northwest Duckiest Dive Reviews!!!

 About the author: Duck-Duck first got interested in Scuba after participating in a Discover Scuba Dive in the pool at the 2009 Northwest Dive and Travel Expo in Tacoma, WA.
 Instantly smitten with a love of diving.... and a certain Seattle Scuba Instructor.....
-Duck-Duck has been actively diving since April 2009, during which time he has completed the Open Water, Advanced, Nitrox, Rescue and Peak Performance Buoyancy classes.
+Duck-Duck has been actively diving since April 2009, during which time she has completed the Open Water, Advanced, Nitrox, Rescue and Peak Performance Buoyancy classes.
 Duck-Duck is currently considering the Divemaster class......

 Dive Site Reviews: